image

 November

 Daylilies are a useful addition to the flower garden as they provide colour after many spring-flowering plants are finishing.
-November is a big month for Daylilies but the exact time of flowering will depend on whether you have an early, medium or late cultivar.
+November is a big month for daylilies, but the exact time of flowering will depend on whether you have an early, medium or late cultivar.
 To spread interest over a longest possible period, plant a few of each.
-If you can, visit a a daylily nursery in the next couple of months.
+If you can, visit a daylily nursery in the next couple of months.
 Seeing the plants actually in flower may help you make a selection, rather than simply relying on photographs or written descriptions.

 The Vegetable Garden